swiftlang/swift/docs/StdlibAPIGuidelines.rst

 Additional Conventions
 ======================

+Points in this section place additional constraints on the standard library, but are compatible with the Cocoa guidelines.

 * We document the complexity of operations using big-O notation.

 * Properties are O(1) to read and write.